hewison-chris/agora-cl-docs/website/docs/wallet/introduction.md

 The ideal security for an average user participating as a validator is as follows:

-- Create a wallet using the official [eth2.0-deposit-cli](https://github.com/ethereum/eth2.0-deposit-cli) and keep your mnemonic stored offline, safely.
+- Create a wallet using the official [agora-deposit-cli](https://github.com/zeroone-boa/agora-deposit-cli) and keep your mnemonic stored offline, safely.
 - Import only the validating keys you need into your validator client, such as by following the instructions [here](../install/install-with-script#step-5-run-a-validator-using-agora-cl).

 For **best security** in production cloud deployments, it's best you use a **remote signer**, as that offers absolute separation of your secret keys and your validator client software.
 Read more about remote signers [here](/docs/wallet/remote).

 ## Non-HD wallets (Importing Keystores)

-Agora-cl supports a non-deterministic wallet, which is a very simple kind of wallet storing validating keystores on disk, which can be imported from an external source such as the [eth2.0-deposit-cli](https://github.com/ethereum/eth2.0-deposit-cli).
-This type of wallet makes it very easy to import and export accounts, useful for certain cloud deployments in which you don't want to store your eth2 withdrawal keys on-disk.
-This wallet is also the recommended approach if you generated a validator deposit using the [Ethereum launchpad](https://launchpad.ethereum.org/).
+Agora-cl supports a non-deterministic wallet, which is a very simple kind of wallet storing validating keystores on disk, which can be imported from an external source such as the [agora-deposit-cli](https://github.com/zeroone-boa/agora-deposit-cli).
+This type of wallet makes it very easy to import and export accounts, useful for certain cloud deployments in which you don't want to store your BOA withdrawal keys on-disk.
+This wallet is also the recommended approach if you generated a validator deposit using the [Agora staking launchpad](https://agora-staking.bosagora.org/).

 ```text
 wallet-directory/